 - 2 tablespoons maple syrup or honey

-- 1 large clove garlic grated on a microplane zester (about 1/2 tablespoon)
+- 1 clove garlic grated on a microplane zester (about 1/2 tablespoon)

-- 1 " piece of fresh ginger grated on a microplane zester (about 1 tablespoon)
+- 1 tablespoon fresh ginger grated on a microplane zester (about a 1 inch piece)

 - 1 tablespoon sesame seeds